-Spasticity is a common symptom or after-effect of a host of medical conditions and injuries, affecting millions of individuals around the globe.
+Spasticity is a common symptom or after-effect of a host of medical conditions including traumatic brain injuries, that affects millions of individuals around the globe.
 This neuromuscular condition is characterized by motor impairments and weakness, and managing it can be trying for both patients and their loved ones.
 Every instance of spasticity is unique, and effective rehabilitation will require a personalized approach utilizing the latest evidence-based techniques.
-Fortunately, patients can decrease spasticity related stiffness, improve fine motor skills, and reduce the frequency of severe muscle spasms with the right strategy and assistive devices, like the state-of-the-art spasticity orthotics offered by Saebo.
+Fortunately, there are several spasticity treatments patients can try to help overcome the symptoms associated with this condition.
+Patients can decrease spasticity related stiffness, improve fine motor skills, and reduce the frequency of severe muscle spasms with the right strategy and assistive devices, like the state-of-the-art spasticity orthotics offered by Saebo.

 Spasticity is a neuromuscular condition resulting from damage to the spinal cord or portions of the brain that control voluntary muscle movements.
 There are many underlying illnesses and injuries that may lead to this neuromuscular condition.
 It’s been estimated that up to 38 percent of stroke survivors, for example, will experience spasticity.
 During a stroke, a portion of the brain is starved of oxygen, leading to the death of brain tissue.
 These damaged brain cells may impede the ability of the brain to communicate with muscles throughout the body.
 As is the case with a stroke, traumatic brain injuries (TBI) and spinal cord injuries (SCI) may also result in damage to these neural pathways, disrupting the signals our brains use to control our various muscular systems.

 Post TBI spasticity symptoms may not be present immediately following the injury but will normally appear within the first 6 months.
 Other disorders and diseases, including cerebral palsy and multiple sclerosis, may also cause spasticity.